Mastering Your State Farm Policy on the iPad

 Can I show my insurance ID card from the iPad?

-Yes, and it is one of the app's best uses.
+Yes, and it is one of the app's better uses.
 Your auto ID cards sit under each vehicle and display large and clear on the iPad.
-We recommend saving a copy to the Files app ahead of time so you can pull it up even without a signal.
+We recommend saving a copy to the Files app ahead of time so you can pull it up even without a signal, and keeping a paper card in the car too, since a few states still ask for one.

 Will Drive Safe and Save work if I only use an iPad?

-Not really.
-You can view your Drive Safe and Save details in the app, but the actual trip tracking that affects your rate relies on a phone with cellular location.
-Think of the iPad as a comfortable second screen for your account rather than the device doing the driving measurement.
+Not for the tracking.
+You can view your Drive Safe and Save details, streaks, and trends in the app, but the actual trip measurement that affects your rate relies on a phone with motion sensors and location.
+The same goes for the Accident Assistance crash detection feature.
+Think of the iPad as a second screen for your account, not the device doing the driving measurement.

 Is it safe to keep the app on a shared family iPad?